ray-project/kuberay/docs/guidance/prometheus-grafana.md

         )
       )
 ```
-* The example recording rule above is one of rules defined in [prometheusRules.yaml](../../config/prometheus/rules/prometheusRules.yaml), and it is created by **install.sh**, Hence, no need to create anything here.
+* The recording rule above is one of rules defined in [prometheusRules.yaml](../../config/prometheus/rules/prometheusRules.yaml), and it is created by **install.sh**, Hence, no need to create anything here.

 * See [PrometheusRule official document](https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/api.md#prometheusrule) for more details about the configurations.